Yveto-M/Azure-App-Service-Deployment-and-Scaling/README.md

-# Azure-App-Service-Deployment-and-Scaling
-This project focuses on deploying a web application using Azure App Service, creating deployment slots for testing, configuring autoscaling based on demand, and enabling backups for disaster recovery.
-We'll also set up performance monitoring and alerts.

-Absolutely!
-Here's your updated **`README.md`** for **Project 5: Azure App Service Deployment and Scaling**, with **Step 6 modified to use HTTP Response Time** for alerting:

----

 # 🌐 Project 5: Azure App Service Deployment and Scaling

 **Topics Covered**: App Service, Deployment Slots, Autoscaling, Backup, Monitoring

+🧠 Summary

+This project focuses on deploying a web application using Azure App Service, creating deployment slots for testing, configuring autoscaling based on demand, and enabling backups for disaster recovery.
+You'll also set up performance monitoring and alerts.

 ## 💼 Scenario